 How to become 3D printing Youtuber?

 The beauty of YouTube is that anyone with basic video equipment can become a creator.
 To launch a 3D printing YouTube channel, you basically need a recording device, a 3D printer, and a good dose of motivation!
-Of course, if you intend to make tutorials or hands-on videos about 3D printing, having access to a 3D printer is a plus (some decent DIY 3D printers are available for as low a $200).
+Of course, if you intend to make tutorials or hands-on videos about 3D printing, having access to a 3D printer is a plus (some decent DIY 3D printers are available for less than $200).
 Note that the most popular YouTubers not only use top-notch video and audio gear, they also have great video production and editing skills, which take a lot of practice to acquire.

 Conclusion on the best 3D printing YouTube channels